Our humble roots began in 1945 as a small farm in Southeast Georgia

 We’ve come a long way…

-Since then we’ve evolved across three generations, expanding to more than 5,000 acres that encompass several crops.
-But our legacy has as always been to perfect the quality and flavor of our sweet onions, available year-round.
+Since then, we’ve evolved across three generations, expanding to more than 5000 acres that encompass several crops.
+But our legacy has always been too perfect the quality and flavor of our sweet onions, available year-round.

-We’re also proud of our sustainability efforts especially with our Rainforest Alliance Certification.
-This enables us to ensure the health, well-being and livelihood of our farmworkers while protecting the environment for the next 75 years.
+We’re also proud of our sustainability efforts enabling us to ensure the health, well-being, and livelihood of our farm workers while protecting the environment for the next 80 years.

 Even though there have been many changes since 1945, our values have remained the same.
-We’re rooted in honesty, integrity and sustainability, the cornerstone of our family farm.
+We’re rooted and honesty, integrity, and sustainability – the cornerstones of our family farm.
 Check out our historical timeline.

 Our Timeline